Ravennoxia/board-game-party/README.md

 # Raven's Board Game Party Planner

-This web application is meant for planning real life board game events among friends.
+This web application is meant for planning real-life board game events among friends.

 ## Implemented Functionality

 - Google log in
 - Import games from BoardGameGeek
 - Show your owned games collection
 - Filter collection by expansions, number of players and playtime

 ## Planned Functionality

 - Sorting games in your library
 - Adding friends
 - Viewing friend's collections